 How are they organized in the room?
 Are all of them placed just side by side, or is there any space between them?
-If all the furniture of room is placed side by side without any gap, how would you feel sitting in your room?
+If all the furniture in the room is placed side by side without any gap, how would you feel sitting in your room?

 This is an art to organize and décor your room using the available items by putting them at appropriate locations with reasonable space around them.

-User interface design behaves in similar way.
-The empty space between UI elements on a screen is called as whitespace.
-This provides an overall neat and clean look of design, and it helps user to perform more effectively without overwhelming him with a clutter on UI.
+User interface design behaves similarly.
+The empty space between UI elements on a screen is called a whitespace.
+This provides an overall neat and clean look of the design, and it helps users to perform more effectively without overwhelming them with clutter on UI.

 Whitespace is as much important in design as in your living room.
 It provides a breathing space to the user when he is using your design.

-It allows user to quickly scan and read the content, thus improves comprehension.
-User can quickly scan the page, understand its structure and find important elements at first glance.
+It allows users to quickly scan and read the content, thus improving comprehension.
+Users can quickly scan the page, understand its structure, and find important elements at first glance.

-It avoids clutter on UI.
+It avoids clutter in the UI.
 Everything is placed at its proper location and nothing is overwhelming the user.

 Grouping of Related Elements

-It provides an implicit way to group related elements logically by placing them at one place with clear empty space around the group.
+It provides an implicit way to group related elements logically by placing them in one place with clear empty space around the group.

-It helps to separate un-related items on UI without providing explicit separators by making logical separation through reasonable spacing.
+It helps to separate unrelated items on UI without providing explicit separators by making logical separations through reasonable spacing.